Blog

 Smokers and Kamado Grills

-Kamado grills make excellent smokers, but you can use them like a gas grill or charcoal grill as well.
+Kamado grills make excellent smokers, but they can also be used as gas or charcoal grills.

 Flat Tops

 Your custom outdoor kitchen might not be complete without a flat-top cooking option.
-You can prepare food directly on the cooktop (hibachi style), or use traditional pots and pans.
-We recommend products from Evo.
-They use either propane or natural gas as fuel.
+You can prepare food directly on the cooktop (hibachi style) or use traditional pots and pans.
+We recommend products from Evo, which use either propane or natural gas as fuel.

 Blaze Grills – Our Outdoor Kitchen Grill Choice

-For charcoal grills and gas grills, we highly recommend Blaze Grills.
+We highly recommend Blaze Grills for charcoal and gas grills.
 They’re made with superior materials and technology and boast a lifetime warranty.
 Conveniently, they also offer outdoor kitchen cabinets and refrigeration options.

 RELATED READING: